-Unlawful content on social media: 32 depts given access to PTA Portal to take action
+Unlawful content on social media: 32 depts given access to PTA portal to take action

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: As many as 32 federal and provincial government organisations that were counted as stakeholders had been given the direct access to the electronic-portal developed by the Authority to lodge complaints relating to different categories.
+ISLAMABAD: As many as 32 federal and provincial government organisations that were counted as stakeholders have been given direct access to the electronic-portal developed by the authority to lodge complaints relating to different categories.

-The Pakistan Telecommunication Authority (PTA) has broadcast 16 SMS alerts through all cellular networks operating in the country to restraint the public from sharing unlawful content on social media platforms.
+The Pakistan Telecommunication Authority (PTA) has broadcast 16 SMS alerts through all cellular networks operating in the country to restrain the public from sharing unlawful content on social media platforms.

 “Sharing of blasphemy, pornography, terrorism and other unlawful content on social media is illegal.
 Users are advised to report such content on [email protected] for necessary action,” said an official document shared with APP by PTA official.

-Besides that, he said, PTA has published nine advertisements in major national English and Urdu newspapers for creating awareness about illegal content and public were asked to report such content to the Authority.
+Besides, he said, the PTA has published nine advertisements in major national English and Urdu newspapers for creating awareness about illegal content and public were asked to report such content to the authority.

-He said the Authority has posted advisory on its official website to aware internet users about lodging of complaint directly on social media platforms.
+He said the authority has posted advisory on its official website to make aware internet users about lodging of complaints directly on social media platforms.

 With the assistance of stakeholders, general public and conducting self-search, he said, the PTA has processed over 900,000 URLs for blocking.
 "Collective efforts were required to combat this menace as millions of WebPages were uploading on daily basis," he added.